HPC-Simlab/simlab-training/resources.md

 JOBID PARTITION     NAME     USER ST       TIME  NODES NODELIST(REASON)
            5858482    shortq     bash ikissami  R       0:06      2 node[03-04]
 ```
-- This command will reserve 2 nodes, with 1 cpu in each node and 2*8.7GB.
+- This command will reserve 2 nodes, with 1 cpu in each node and 2*8.7GB of memory.
 To check this, run this command:
 ```shell
 scontrol show jobid 5858482
 ```